Credit Suisse Maintains Rackspace Technology (RXT) Outperform Recommendation

 As of August 2, 2023, the average one-year price target for Rackspace Technology is 2.19.
 The forecasts range from a low of 1.52 to a high of $3.68.
-The average price target represents an increase of 7.15% from its latest reported closing price of 2.04.
+The average price target represents a decrease of 3.28% from its latest reported closing price of 2.26.

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for Rackspace Technology is 3,090MM, a decrease of 0.50%.
+The projected annual revenue for Rackspace Technology is 3,090MM, an increase of 0.34%.
 The projected annual non-GAAP EPS is 0.09.

 What is the Fund Sentiment?